LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ### Instruction Register implementation
 The Instruction Register has the following input, output and control signals:
-- LI - loading data from the bus into the Instruction Register
+- LI - loading data from the Bus into the Instruction Register
 - CLK – clock signal that ensures synchronism in the operation of the computer
 - CLR – reset signal that initializes the Instruction Register to zero
-- EI – enable output to put data from the Instruction Register on the bus
+- EI – enable output to put data from the Instruction Register on the Bus
-- DIN - Data Input – connects to the bus
+- DIN - Data Input – connects to the Bus
-- DOUT - Data Output – connects to the bus
+- DOUT - Data Output – connects to the Bus
 - INSTR – output where the current instruction is presented to the Control Block

 The implementation of the Instruction Register block in Logisim is shown in the following figure: